What Qualities Does the Barcelona Player Possess?

 Versus Manchester United, Iniesta was too much for the lanky Michael Carrick, who had to resort to hacking down Iniesta if he had any hope of stopping him.

 The Barcelona player is quick of feet, which makes up for both those seemingly negative traits of being short and skinny.
-What's more, these are players who have incredible touch and control on the ball, two additional qualities that overcome nearly all else.
+What's more, these are players who have incredible touch and control on the soccer ball, two additional qualities that overcome nearly all else.
+If you want to become like a Barcelona player than you'll have to spend time on your own mastering the soccer ball, juggling, dribbling and passing the ball against a wall or with teammates.

 Quick run down of the Barcelona player's qualities: